aurelienpierreeng/ansel-website/content/_index.en.md

 {{% column %}}
 <h5>Automatic perspective correction</h5>
 {{< compare after="perspective-after.jpg" before="perspective-before.jpg" cols="2" >}}
-Let the machine learning detect automatically vertical and horizontal lines and compute the best geometric correction to rotate, straighten and crop the picture, optionnaly taking into account the kind of lens used.
+Let the machine learning detect automatically vertical and horizontal lines and compute the best geometric correction to rotate, straighten and crop the picture, optionaly taking into account the kind of lens used.
 {{</ compare >}}
 {{% /column %}}